et0and/portfolio-redux/content/projects/sophia.md

 <h3>Project overview</h3>

-To keep on top of our forever changing and ever-busy lives, many young professionals now look to various health apps to track their well being.
-As well as looking at their physical health, mental and emotional wellness is becoming an increasing point of concern for many individuals who struggle to balance work with life.

-Through this CareerFoundry project, we set out to discover problems that these users were facing, what their needs were, and understand goals they had in improving their overall well being through the development of an accessible and responsive health portal.
-Sophia was designed as a tool and platform that would grow and change with the user, allowing users to journal, learn and meditate all in one convenient location.
+Many young professionals struggle to balance work and life, leading to an increasing concern for their mental and emotional well-being.
+To address this, we developed Sophia, a centralized hub for accessing verified health resources, practicing mindfulness, and tracking mood through daily journal entries.
+Through user interviews and testing, we identified users' needs and designed a responsive health portal that grows and changes with them.
+Sophia allows users to journal, learn, and meditate all in one convenient location.

 <br><br>